ferum-pdg/infrastructure/README.md

 Every 3 minutes, it will check if a new image has been uploaded.

+To make it works, we must use a file named `kustomization.yaml` where we define the image used.
+Argo CD Image Updater relies on this file to know how and where to modify the image reference.
+The value declared in this file automatically overrides those specified in the `deployment.yaml` file.

-To make it works, we specify three annotations under the `Deployment` metadata.
+Next, we configured Argo CD Image Updater by adding three annotations under the `Deployment` metadata in the `deployment.yaml` file.

 ```yaml
 apiVersion: apps/v1